 by Beverly Hutchinson McNeff

-There is debate over how many beatitudes Jesus offered, since the gospels of Mathew and Luke differ.
-But, generally there are considered to be eight simple statements that gave hope, such as: Blessed are those who hunger and thirst for righteousness, for they will be filled; Blessed are the merciful, for they will be shown mercy; Blessed are the pure in heart, for they will see God; Blessed are the peacemakers, for they will be called children of God.
+There is debate over how many beatitudes Jesus offered since the gospels of Mathew and Luke differ.
+But, generally, there are considered to be eight simple statements that give hope, such as: Blessed are those who hunger and thirst for righteousness, for they will be filled; Blessed are the merciful, for they will be shown mercy; Blessed are the pure in heart, for they will see God; Blessed are the peacemakers, for they will be called children of God.

 In our lives today, we often hunger for that same hope and healing.
-Our world is filled with injustice, attack, violence, sickness, and pain –- these are the same concerns the followers of Jesus had.
+Our world is filled with injustice, attack, violence, sickness, and pain; these are the same concerns the followers of Jesus had.
 And yet to his followers, then and now, Jesus is saying the same thing: we are blessed.
-Not because we may feel we are suffering, but because His Help has never left our side.
+Not because we may feel we are suffering but because His Help has never left our side.
 This awareness is our way out of suffering.
-We need to recognize we are blessed and be glad, for we are not alone and have a mighty purpose to fulfill.
+We need to recognize that we are blessed and be glad, for we are not alone and have a mighty purpose to fulfill.

 A Course in Miracles is a powerful how-to path for us to awaken to the Help that is ever available and follow its prescription for our healing.
-As I reviewed the thought in our prayer ministry for November: “I thank my Father for His gifts to me,” I realized it actually encompasses A Course in Miracles’ very own beatitudes.
+As I reviewed the Course’s Workbook lesson 123, “I thank my Father for His gifts to me,” I realized it actually encompasses A Course in Miracles’ very own beatitudes.
 Here is how this lesson’s eight “beatitudes” are stated, with additional commentary to allow you to feel their power and help in your life right now.

 “Beatitudes” from A Course in Miracles